Staffing Levels and Dependency Audit - Care Homes

 • Q43 | Unanswered

-Is there a plan for seasonal pressures (winter, outbreaks) and local labour market risks?
+Is there a plan for seasonal pressures, winter risks, outbreaks and local labour market challenges?

 Supporting Notes